AntoniouIoannis/cv-maker/README.md

 # cv-maker
-Project in HTML / CSS / JS for making you cv (Coricillum Vitae) !!!
+Project in HTML / CSS / JS for making you cv (Curriculum Vitae) !!!